 Liquidity risk arises through the excess of financial obligations over available financial assets due at any point in time.
 The Company's objective in managing liquidity risk is to maintain sufficient readily available capital in order to meet its liquidity requirements.
-Management maintains sufficient cash and cash equivalents to satisfy short-term liabilities in highly liquid investments.
+Management maintains sufficient cash to satisfy short-term liabilities in highly liquid investments.
+All of the Company's financial liabilities have contractual maturities of less than 30 days and are subject to normal trade terms with the expectation of lease liabilities.
+The Company's lease liability matures based on the terms outlined in the lease agreement.